y4suda/BEMM-GEN/README.md

 ## What is CEMM-GEN?
 <img src="./cemm-gen_scheme.png" align="right" width="400px">
 CEMM-GEN is a new tool aiming to generate cellular environment mimicking model for molecular dynamics simulation.
-CEMM-GEN provides a configuration with any modification group added to the spherical or cylinder-like interior.
+CEMM-GEN generates spherical and cylindrical models with user-specified chemical properties, allowing the integration of arbitrary protein structures into the generated models.
+Consequently, the model and protein complex structures, along with the corresponding parameter files for MD simulations (AMBER or GROMACS), are provided as output files.
 <br><br><br><br><br><br><br><br><br>

 ## Requirements